apache/mxnet/docs/api/clojure/module.md

 (m/score mod {:eval-data test-data :eval-metric (eval-metric/accuracy)}) ;=>["accuracy" 0.2227]
 ```

 This runs predictions on each batch in the provided data iterator and computes the evaluation score using the provided eval metric.
-The evaluation results are stored in metric so that you can query later.
+The evaluation results are stored in `eval-metric` object itself so that you can query later.

 ## Saving and Loading

-To save the module parameters in each training epoch, use a `checkpoint` function:
+To save the module parameters in each training epoch, use the `save-checkpoint` function:

 ```clojure
 (let [save-prefix "my-model"]